StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/transformation/supported-types.md

 If EC2 instances need additional files from the S3 bucket during the deployment, an `Authentication` and `IamInstanceProfile` are added to those instances to allow them to access the S3 bucket.

 If the `keyPair` property of the `CloudFormationModule` is set to true, a `KeyName` [CloudFormation parameter](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html) is added to the `CloudFormationModule`.
-This parameter must be set in the `create-stack.sh` script before deploying the target artifact as mentioned in the [platform properties](../architecture.md#platform-properties) section.
+This parameter must be set in the `create-stack.sh` script before deploying the target artifact as mentioned in the [architecture](../architecture.md#platform-properties#cloudformation-plugin) chapter.

-    TODO: Add link to architecture platform properties section.

 ### MysqlDatabase

-Each MysqlDatabase gets transformed to a DBInstance resource.
+Each MysqlDatabase gets transformed into a DBInstance resource.

 ### MysqlDBMS